About our Products

 Premium Laser Cut Lake Maps

-Our maps feature between 6 and 9 thin sheets of wood, each with a progressively darker blue gradient to indicate deeper depths.
-The ground layer can be a dark weathered brown color or a natural light wood color, or a black top layer.
-The maps are then finished with a 3/4" frame in black, blue stained pine, cherry, or walnut.
+Our maps feature between 8 thin sheets of wood, each with a progressively darker blue gradient to indicate deeper depths.
+The ground layer can be a natural light wood color, or a black top layer.
+The maps are then finished with a 3/4" frame in black, figured pine, cherry, or walnut.
 The back of the maps have a French Cleat style hanger pre-installed.

 Sizes available are Small, Medium, Large, Extra Large, XX Large, and Gigantic.
 Because every lake is different, the sizes are not standard.
 The size range estimates are as follows.